MaryamArif7/MaryamArif7/README.md

 Driven by curiosity and a problem-solving mindset, my journey into programming began with a deep fascination for how technology shapes our daily lives.
 This passion has fueled my exploration of diverse programming languages, frameworks, and tools, enabling me to create dynamic web applications, interactive user interfaces, and scalable backend systems.

 ---

-## Projects
-Take a look at some of my projects:

-- **Pizza Rush(https://github.com/MaryamArif7/Pizza-Rush)**: Satisfy your cravings with our pizza ordering app featuring a beautiful UI, fast delivery options, and a backend-supported menu management system.
-- **Stock-Check(https://github.com/MaryamArif7/StockCheck)**: A pantry management site

----